30 Key Performance Indicators Examples for Better Business Performance

 You’ve likely heard it said that “what gets measured gets managed”—we’ve found this to be true.
 If you’re focused on your KPIs, your staff will be focused on changing the appropriate behaviors.
 On the opposite side of the coin, if you choose the wrong KPIs, you run the risk of driving unintended behaviors.

-There are two rules for selecting the right KPIs:
+There are two rules for selecting the right KPIs (key performance indicators):

 1. KISS: You’ve likely heard the acronym, “Keep it simple, stupid.”
 This phrase rings true for KPIs.
 Make it as easy to understand as possible, so your employees will be clear about what they need to do.

 2. SMART KPIs: SMART stands for specific, measurable, attainable, realistic, and timely.
 Is your KPI all of these things?
-Take a look at this article for specifics on how to improve in each area.
+Read our blog on How To Get SMART With Your KPI Tracking for specifics on how to improve in each area.

 There are two common missteps made during the selection process: